stipey75/markdown-cv/index.md

 * Use of various tools for microcontroller debugging.

 ## Previous experiences

-* _2012 - 2017_
+* *2012 - 2017*
-  ** Worked [here](https://www.niceforyou.com/it).
-I was the project leader for awnings motor control, I developed several boards and firmware.
+  * Worked [here](https://www.niceforyou.com/it).
+I was the project leader for awnings motor control, I developed several boards and firmware for various size of tubular motors.